Yet another key to building an effective integration is implementing eventing.

-CRUD Actions Create Events
+CRUD Actions Create API Events

-Because the goal is to synchronize data when it’s changed, you will need to consume events that Create, Update and Delete data.
-Consuming events will enable your application to execute corresponding methods to Create, Update or Delete when notified that an event has occurred at the endpoint; thereby synchronizing actions that change data.
+Because the goal is to synchronize data when it’s changed, you will need to consume events that Create, Update, and Delete data.
+Consuming events will enable your application to execute corresponding methods to Create, Update, or Delete when notified that an event has occurred at the endpoint, thereby synchronizing actions that change data.

-A Source of Truth?
+Endpoint: The Source of Truth?

 In many use cases, consider which endpoint will be the source of truth (“master”) for the data object and which app will be the consumer of the data.

 - Where are my customers going to master and keep data?

-- How will my App consume this data e.g., will I copy it or just look it up from my App?
+- How will my App consume this data (e.g., will I copy it or just look it up from my App?)

 - What do I need to synchronize on?
 CREATES, UPDATES, and/or DELETES?

-For example, with Zendesk you choose what type of event you want, and you provide the URL for a callback.
-Also with Zendesk, you can modify the data that you would post to that URL.
+For example, with Zendesk (full disclosure - the below UI may have changed), you choose what type of event you want and then provide the URL for a callback.
+Zendesk also lets you modify the data that you would post to that URL.

 You can set up a webhook to listen for when a ticket is created or updated and then specify which URL you want and what specific data you would like returned in the body (e.g. ticket ID and status).